vswanlund/vswanlund.github.io/tag-mobile-sdks/wp/acts.md

 # Retrieving the Act Data Keys

-1. Get the act from the workflow. (see the [Workflow]({{site.baseurl}}/tag-mobile-sdks/android/workflows) for more details):
+1. Get the act from the workflow. (see the [Workflow]({{site.baseurl}}/tag-mobile-sdks/wp/workflows) for more details):

-	<pre>Act act = workflow.getAct();</pre>
+	<pre>Act act = workflow.Act;</pre>

 2. Get the act data keys:

 	The data needed to display the custom field to the user is stored in <code>ActDataKey</code>

-	<pre>for (ActDataKey actDataKey : act.getActDataKeys()) {
+	<pre>foreach (ActDataKey actDataKey in act.ActDataKeys)
+	{
-		// Retrieve the key identifier for this custom value String key = actDataKey.getKey();
+		// Retrieve the key identifier for this custom value. string key = actDataKey.Key;

-		// Retrieve the display name of the custom value String name = actDataKey.getName();
+		// Retrieve the display name of the custom value. string name = actDataKey.Name;

-		// Retrieve the data type the must be returned to the SDK. valid types are String, Timestamp, Email,Flag ActDataType actDataType = actDataKey.getType();
+		// Retrieve the data type that must be returned to the SDK.
+Valid types are String, Timestamp, Email and Flag.
+		ActDataType actDataType = actDataKey.Type;

-		// Retrieve the optional predefined value to display to the user String value = actDataKey.getPredefinedValue();
+		// Retrieve the optional predefined value to display to the user. string value = actDataKey.PredefinedValue;

-		// Retrieve the flag indicating if this is an optional field boolean optional = actDataKey.isOptional();
+		// Retrieve the flag indicating if this is an optional field. bool optional = actDataKey.IsOptional;
 	}</pre>

 <br/>